School Trip FAQs

 Don’t worry; we won’t let a child go hungry.
 We can always come up with a healthy lunch for the inevitable times when a student forgets their packed lunch.

 We have $5,000,000 liability insurance, and a comprehensive package that goes with it.
-A copy of our certificate of proof of insurance will be emailed to you in the confirmation package.
+A certificate of proof of insurance will be emailed to you in the confirmation package.

 Our food will be amazing!
 For school groups that choose to have Camp Kintail cater their meals, our kitchen staff ensures that students are offered all the daily requirements in Canada’s Daily Food Guide.
-We work hard to ensure our food is excellent, both hot and tasty, and that there is enough for everyone to have seconds.
+We work hard to ensure our quality food is hot, tasty, and that there is enough for everyone to have seconds.
 Camp Kintail does not serve juice crystals, only real juice.
 There is a full salad bar at every lunch and dinner and any special diet restrictions or requests can be accommodated.

 There might be other school groups at Camp Kintail during your visit.
 We do our best to keep the programs separate.
 In fact, some schools don’t even realize that another group was on the site until the end of the day.